 How to get a home test kit

 Everyone aged 60 to 74 who is registered with a GP and lives in England is automatically sent a bowel cancer screening kit every 2 years.
 The programme includes some 56 year olds.

-Make sure your GP has your correct address so your kit is posted to the right place.
+Make sure your GP practice has your correct address so your kit is posted to the right place.

 If you're 75 or over, you can ask for a kit every 2 years by phoning the free bowel cancer screening helpline on 0800 707 60 60.